CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.35-Molinillo.markdown

 The vast majority of this release's performance improvements come from [Eloy's](https://github.com/alloy) work on optimizing expensive operations in [Xcodeproj](https://github.com/CocoaPods/Xcodeproj).
 This makes CocoaPods' integration steps blaze by!

+## Bonus News

+I’ve been working on bringing [Molinillo](https://github.com/CocoaPods/Molinillo) over to [Bundler](https://github.com/bundler/bundler) so we can hopefully share a dependency resolution implementation in the future.

 ## Updating

 To install the last release of CocoaPods you can run: